Potential Post-doc, Students, and Collaborators

-At the present time I am running a research program based primarily in Kibale National Park, Uganda, but I am also working at our new field station at Lake Nabugabo, Uganda.
-My program focuses on primate behaviour and ecology, forest restoration, and elephant impacts on forest dynamics.
+At the present time I am running a research program based primarily in Kibale National Park, Uganda that focuses on primate behaviour and ecology, forest restoration, and elephant impacts on forest dynamics.
 Much of my research is aimed to address conservation issues and I work closely with the Uganda Wildlife Authority to apply the conservation theory we develop.
 My personal current research efforts involve using long-term data from Kibale to address a variety of questions on forest dynamics, equilibrium theory, climate change, and primate population stability.

 Feel free to get in touch with me via email and consider visiting my lab here at McGill.